-This month we would like to introduce Residential Living Center resident, Lois Kipper.
+This month we would like to introduce Residential Living Center resident, Lily Wilcox.

-We are happy Lois calls Residential Living Center her home!
+We are so happy Lily calls Residential Living Center her home.